novama/logs-monitor-stack/README.md

-# Log Monitor Stack
+# Logs Monitor Stack

-Log Monitor Stack is a monitoring and logging stack utilizing Prometheus, Grafana, and Loki to collect, visualize, and manage metrics and logs from Python scripts and C# applications.
+Logs Monitor Stack is a monitoring and logging stack utilizing Prometheus, Grafana, and Loki to collect, visualize, and manage metrics and logs from Python scripts and C# applications.
 This project uses Docker containers to streamline deployment and management.

 ## Table of Contents